aaronsaray/madmimi-api-php/docs/import-mailing-list.md

 # Import List and Send Email

-This option is nearly identical to the [Send To Mailing List](mailing-list.md) options with some differences.
+This option is nearly identical to the [Send To Mailing List](mailing-list.md) options with only a few differences.

 ## Import Mailing List Options